rdegges/posterous-to-markdown/README.md

 ## Contribute

 Want to add some functionality to the script?
 Send a pull request!
-Some things I'd like to add in the future:

-- Use footnote-style links (my personal preference).
-- Use # to handle heading stuff (instead of =).

 [posterous]: https://posterous.com/ "Posterous"